-Then you must extract the source code of Caia and the binaries of the game concerning.
+First you have to download the tarball caia\lamistra\rolit.tar.gz and put it in any directory.
+Then you must extract the source code of Caia and the binaries of Lamistra and Rolit in that directory.
 Execute from the command line:

-tar -xzf caia<distro>.tar.gz
+tar -xzf caia\lamistra\rolit.tar.gz